idfive/Developer-Documentation/docs/general/content_migration/overview.md

 - Images.
 Images, per say, are not complex, the complexities lie in that we normally want to migrate theme to something like a media entity in D8, so that they are reusable/etc.
 - Entity references.
 These get tricky, fast.
 Essentially, we need to (usually) create any referenced entities first, with the same ID as prior.
 For example, if an event has a reference to say, an article, that article needs to exist in the system before we can create the event in question.

-### 3. What CMS's are involved
+### 3. What CMSs are involved

-Different CMS's have levels of import/export capabilities that vary from non-existent, to adequate, to robust.
-One we throw closed source CMS's like Omni Update, or T4 into the mix, things get complex as well, because we cannot always readily access documentation on their closed source systems, and what may/may not be available.
+Different CMSs have levels of import/export capabilities that vary from non-existent, to adequate, to robust.
+One we throw closed source CMSs like Omni Update, or T4 into the mix, things get complex as well, because we cannot always readily access documentation on their closed source systems, and what may/may not be available.

 - What is the content currently in.
 Can we export both it, and any files, vocabularies, entities easily?
 - What CMS is the content going in to.
 Platforms like drupal 8 have almost infinite flexibility for custom importers, others, well, do not.